cysouw/diathesis/text/c03_summaryDia.md

 An ~~applicative~~ is a diathesis in which a prepositional phrase is promoted to an object.
 For details on the definition see [@sec:intro-applicative-antipassive].
 Applicatives in German are typically marked by a preverb or an adverb, though possessor and benefactor datives are also included under this heading.

-### *Präverb Akkusativ Applikativ* {#sec:summary-praverb-applikativ}
+### *Präverb Applikativ* {#sec:summary-praverb-applikativ}

-The ~~Präverb Akkusativ Applikativ~~ (full discussion in [@sec:preverb-applicative] and subsequent sections) is a diathesis in which a prepositional phrase of an intransitive verb is turned into an accusative through the addition of a preverb.
+The ~~Präverb Applikativ~~ (full discussion in [@sec:preverb-applicative] and subsequent sections) is a diathesis in which a prepositional phrase of an intransitive verb is turned into an accusative through the addition of a preverb.
 For example, the alternation from *steigen* to *besteigen* 'to climb' additionally induces a change from a preposition phrase with *auf* to an accusative [@next a,b].
 There is a wide variety in preverbs (both *Verbpräfixe* and *Verbpartikel*) and a wide variety of prepositions that show such a diathesis.
 This diathesis is also attested with governed prepositions, for example with *an* as used with the verb *arbeiten* 'to work' [@next c].
 The prepositional phrase turns into an accusative with *erarbeiten* 'to work something out' (full discussion in [@sec:preverb-governed-applicative]).
-A closely related diathesis called *Präverb Vollapplikativ* is attested with transitive verbs (see [@sec:summary-praverb-vollapplikativ]).

 ::: ex
 a.
 Ich steige auf den Berg.